 As a result of the sale of the Company's remaining interest in the Minera IRL Patagonia, the expenses and charges related to Minera IRL Patagonia have been reclassified to discontinued operations.
-During the three and nine months ended 30 September 2014, the Company recorded losses to discontinued operations of \$304,000 and \$33,033,000, respectively.
-During the three and nine months ended 30 September 2013, the Company recorded losses to discontinued operations of \$12,812,000 and \$13,188,000, respectively.
+During the years ended 2014 and 2013, the Company recorded losses to discontinued operations of \$34,438,000 and \$15,720,000, respectively.

 The loss on discontinued operations included administrative expenses from Argentina from the period prior to entering into the joint venture arrangement with CIMINAS in August 2013.
-It also includes the dilution gain recorded on part disposal of the joint venture and the Company's share of loss from the joint venture investment prior to the sale of the Company's remaining interest in Minera IRL Patagonia in July 2014.
-Finally, the loss from discontinued operations includes the loss on deconsolidation of Minera IRL Patagonia of \$12,517,000 recorded in 2013 when the joint venture arrangement with CIMINAS was entered into and a loss of \$30,714,000 recorded in 2014 on the sale of the Company's remaining interest in the joint venture.
+It also includes the dilution gains and losses recorded on part disposal of the joint venture and the Company's share of loss from the joint venture investment prior to the sale of the Company's remaining interest in Minera IRL Patagonia in July 2014.
+Finally, the loss from discontinued operations includes the loss on deconsolidation of Minera IRL Patagonia of \$12,517,000 recorded in 2013 when the joint venture arrangement with CIMINAS was entered into and a loss of \$32,119,000 recorded in the second quarter of 2014 on the sale of the Company's remaining interest in the joint venture.

-During the first half of 2014, CIMINAS made total capital contributions of \$6,405,000, reducing Minera IRL Limited's interest in the Don Nicolás joint venture from 91.0% to 80.9% and resulted in a dilution gain of \$560,000 on the reduction in its interest in the joint venture.
+During the first half of 2014, CIMINAS made total capital contributions of \$6,405,000, reducing Minera IRL's interest in the Don Nicolás joint venture from 91.0% to 80.9% and resulted in a dilution gain of \$560,000 on the reduction in its interest in the joint venture.
+During 2013, the Company recorded a dilution loss of \$574,000 on total capital contributions of \$1,900,000 which reduced the Company's interest in the Don Nicolás joint venture from 96.0% to 91.0%.

-During 2014, between January and the end July, when the Company sold its remaining interest in Minera IRL Patagonia, the Company recorded a loss of \$2,879,000 on its share of the joint venture.
+During 2014, between January and the end July, when the Company sold its remaining interest in Minera IRL Patagonia, the Company recorded a loss of \$2,879,000 on its share of the joint venture's losses.
+In 2013, the Company recorded a loss of \$2,028,000 on its share of the joint venture's losses.

 In July 2014, the Company entered into a Sale and Purchase Agreement pursuant to which one of the Minera IRL Patagonia joint venture partners, CIMINAS, would acquire the Company's remaining shareholdings for total consideration of \$11,451,000.
-Under the terms of the agreement to sell the Company's remaining interest in Minera IRL Patagonia, CIMINAS will pay the consideration in three instalments: 85% upon closing of the transaction (received), 7.5% after 90 days following the completion of certain handover activities and certain due diligence procedures and the remaining 7.5% after twelve months following the completion of certain handover activities and certain due diligence procedures.
-12 September 2014 has been established as the start date for the 90 day and twelve month periods.
-Payment of the second and third instalments is conditional upon the satisfaction of certain conditions and customary representation and warranties.
-The Company recorded a loss on the disposal of its investment in the Don Nicolás joint venture of \$30,714,000.
+Under the terms of the agreement to sell the Company's remaining interest in Minera IRL Patagonia, CIMINAS agreed to pay the consideration in three instalments: 85% upon closing of the transaction (received), 7.5% after 90 days following the completion of certain handover activities and certain due diligence procedures and the remaining 7.5% after twelve months following the completion of certain handover activities and certain due diligence procedures.
+The date of 12 September 2014 was established as the start date for the 90 day and twelve month periods.
+Payment of the second and third instalments were conditional upon the satisfaction of certain conditions and customary representation and warranties.
+As at the date of the MD&A, the second payment was still outstanding and the Company was in discussions with CIMINAS in regards to escrow claims made and the eventual payment of the amounts outstanding.
+Due to the uncertainty surrounding the collection of the amount outstanding, the remaining balance, totalling a net amount of \$1,405,000, has been written off, increasing the loss on assets held for sale in the consolidated statement of total comprehensive loss.
+The Company recorded a loss on the disposal of its investment in the Don Nicolás joint venture of \$32,119,000.
 The charge also included transaction costs of \$831,000.